-Nikki had her side return filled in on her midterrace, Victorian property in Ealing.
+She had her side return filled in on her midterrace, Victorian property in Ealing.
 Previously the back of the house had a small, (galley) kitchen jutting out on to the garden while the living and dining rooms were at the front of the house.
 “The old kitchen was damp and quite dark as it had no windows looking out onto the garden.
 When we ate I had to cook in the kitchen alone and then carry the meals through the house each evening.
-It really wasn’t practical,” says Nikki.
+It really wasn’t practical,” says our customer.
 “After having the open-plan, living and kitchen conversion we now live in this room all the time.
 We use it for everything from living to eating, relaxing, and socialising.
 It’s become the heart of the house.
-I can be preparing food for my son or talking to friends at the same time,” says Nikki.
-“It has added extra value to the house but it’s more about the value it has added to our daily living.
+I can be preparing food for my son or talking to friends at the same time,” she said, “It has added extra value to the house but it’s more about the value it has added to our daily living.
 I wish that I had done it years ago.”

 Architects and Designers work with clients to create the extra space they need on their property.
 When they are drawing plans, either at the design or structural stage, they always ensure it works to the client’s needs.
 They also consider how it will look outside of the property.
 They would always run through this with a client at an initial consultation to give them an understanding of what they can achieve.
 Finding solutions to maximize space is an important role of an architect or designer.
 With a loft for example, you can have your bathroom in the front area and your bedroom behind which creates more space.
 Most people tend to work the other way around and put the bedroom in the front.